 From Sonic Retro

 The E-100 Series are a subset of the wider E-Series of Eggman's robots.
-Usually being unique machines rather than mass-produced designs, the E-100 series were more humanoid, more armed, more intelligent, and in general more dangerous than their badnik predecessors.
-Of the (maximum) 24 E-100 series models produced by Doctor Ivo "Eggman" Robotnik, eight have been seen in the games and two have rebelled against their creator.
+Usually being unique machines rather than mass-produced designs, the E-100 series were more humanoid, more armed, more intelligent, and in general more dangerous than their Badnik predecessors.
+Of the (maximum) 24 E-100 series models produced by Dr. Eggman, eight have been seen in the games and two have rebelled against their creator.

 Units E-100 to E-105 were introduced in Sonic Adventure.
 E-101 to E-105 form the 'core' of the E-100 series, sharing the same design but with different colouration.
 They resemble streamlined versions of the Eggrobo badniks from Sonic & Knuckles, although the weapon functionality is now built into their metallic limbs.
 They are still powered by a captive animal (specificly, Flickies) like their 2D predecessors.
 The E-100 series robots have a Greek letter to append their model number; for example, E-101 is Beta and E-104 is Epsilon.